zwbetz-gh/zwbetz/content/blog/beef-jerky-recipe/index.md

 ## Aug 28, 2022 Update, Sweet Chili Edition

 You can still try the original recipe if you want.
 But I've stumbled upon my new favorite.
+Mmm.

 I plan to try a few more seasoning packs from the Walmart aisle.
 Caribbean Jerk looks interesting.